Caption: Mdm Chew (right) chatting with TOUCH staff Mdm Tracy Lee

-Last year, Mdm Chew went for knee replacement surgery as the pain was unbearable.
-Her neighbour, 80-year-old Mdm Han, flagged her case to TOUCH Caregivers Support (TCG) staff as she felt Mdm Chew needed help at home.
-Mdm Han had been actively involved in TCG’s strength training sessions at the void deck.
+Two years ago, Mdm Chew went for knee replacement surgery as the pain was unbearable.
+Her neighbour, 80-year-old Madam Han Kim Eng, who is a befriendee under TOUCH’s Community Befriending Programme, flagged her case to TOUCH staff as she felt that her friend needed help at home.

 “When Mdm Han shared with me, she sounded so assuring.
 I was touched and relieved to know there are people who can help me at home,” added Mdm Chew.